mu-232/cliff-walking-suttonbarton/README.md

 # cliff-walking-suttonbarton
-Cliff Walking in Sutton Barto's Book Example 6.6 Implementation of SARSA and Q-Learning Algorithms
+Implementation of the Cliff Walking example in Sutton Barto's Book Example 6.6 using SARSA and Q-Learning Algorithms